 In the world of economic development, there has been no greater conversation than the one surrounding Amazon’s HQ2.
 To many in the industry, it’s the ultimate prize package or “big win” that would crystallize a city’s name in the economic development hall of fame (if there ever existed such an institution).
 The possibility that Amazon’s second headquarters locate to a city near you will likely remain a hot topic at the water cooler until Jeff Bezos and team make a decision next year.

 Marketing Takeaway: Sell your product for what it is.
-Don’t change your identity to attract attention.
+Do not change your identity to attract attention.
 Instead, use what you already have and tout existing assets as selling points.